AlanMorel/resaic/README.md

 ## Project setup

-Install the required dependencies at the root of the project:
+1) Install the required dependencies by running this command at the root of the project:
 ```
 npm install
 ```

-Create a `.env` file, also at the root of the project.
+2) Create a `.env` file, also at the root of the project.
 Here are example settings:
 ```
 PORT=8000
 NODE_ENV=development